How The Rest Of The World Sleeps: A Very Serious Investigation

 All humans sleep.
 Whether it’s deep or fractured, long nights or quick naps, lying down or (as Tibetan monks allegedly do) sitting up, the need for Zzzs is fundamental.
 However where we sleep, and in what, has all sorts of interesting variations around the world.

 From Japanese inemuri to Spanish siestas, American comforters to Australian doonas, humans have come up with all sorts of different ways to sleep.
-Neil Stanley, an independent sleep expert and author of How To Sleep Well, tells Refinery29:
+"Beds haven't really changed an awful lot in history.
+The change in Western beds came about with the invention of the pocket spring 130 years or so ago," Neil Stanley, an independent sleep expert and author of How To Sleep Well, tells Refinery29.
+"That then gave the standard bed that we lie on nowadays.
+The next revolution was the foam revolution in the 1980s, and that's really been it for beds.
+And so various different societies have stopped at various places along that journey."

 Advertisement